openvinotoolkit/model_server/docs/custom_model_loader.md

 ## Custom Model Loader {#ovms_docs_custom_loader}

 Before loading the models directly from files, some extra processing or checking may be required.
 Typical examples are loading encrypted files or checking for model license, and other.
-In such cases, this customloader interface allows users to write their own custom model loader based on the predefine interface and load the same as a dynamic library.
+In such cases, this custom loader interface allows users to write their own custom model loader based on the predefined interface and load the same as a dynamic library.

 This document gives details on adding custom loader configuration, custom loader interface, and other details.

 ## Custom Loader Interface

 ### Model Server Config File
-A new section is added to the config file syntax to define customloader:
+A new section is added to the config file syntax to define custom loader:

        "custom_loader_config_list":[
         {
                 "config":{
                 "loader_name": "#custom loader name",
                 "library_path": "#Shared library path",
-                "loader_config_file": "#Seperate config file with custom loader speicific details in json format" }
+                "loader_config_file": "#Separate config file with custom loader specific details in json format" }
         }
         ]

-Using the above syntax, multiple customloaders can be defined in the model server config file.
+Using the above syntax, multiple custom loaders can be defined in the model server config file.

 To enable a particular model to load using custom loader, add extra parameter in the model config as shown below: